theTardigrade/golang-cachedPageDownloader/README.md

 # golang-cachedPageDownloader

-This package makes it easy to download &mdash; or access a previously cached version of &mdash; webpages.
+This package makes it easy to download &mdash; or access previously cached versions of &mdash; webpages.

 ## Example